ECONOMY

 ABOUT BUBBLES

-George Soros, Prof Robert J. Shiller and Jean-Paul Rodrigue, (dept. of Global Studies & Geography, Hofstra University) claims that stages in bubble business cycles are a well understood concept.
+George Soros, Prof Robert J. Shiller, Jean-Paul Rodrigue, (dept. of Global Studies & Geography, Hofstra University) and Alan Greenspan claims that stages in bubble business cycles are a well understood concept.

 Soros lectured 17-04-2008 that markets are not out of trouble yet.
 What we see now is a period of instability (and uncertainty).
 Maintaining stability has to be the objective of the authorities by a more semantic rule of regulations.
 Not only money supply but also credit supply and hedgefunds need to be controlled.
 He also stated there is a commodities bubble still in the growth phase.